Robert H. Bahmer

-Robert Henry Bahmer (September 27, 1904 – March 14, 1990) served as Fourth Archivist of the United States from November 7, 1965 to March 9, 1968.
+Robert Henry Bahmer (September 27, 1904 – March 14, 1990) served as fourth Archivist of the United States from November 7, 1965 to March 9, 1968.

 Life and career

 Bahmer was born near Gardena, North Dakota.
-He earned his bachelor's degree from Valley City State University in Valley City, North Dakota, his master's from the University of Colorado at Boulder, and a doctorate from the University of Minnesota, Twin Cities.
+He earned his bachelor's degree from Valley City State University in Valley City, North Dakota, his master's from the University of Colorado at Boulder, and a doctorate from the University of Minnesota in Minneapolis-Saint Paul.

 Bahmer joined the National Archives in 1936.
 During World War II, he served as chief of archival services for the United States Navy.
 Bahmer became deputy archivist in 1948, was named acting archivist in 1965, and became the official archivist on January 16, 1966, serving until his retirement two years later.
 He served as president in the Society of American Archivists between 1961-1962.

 In 1970, Bahmer was given North Dakota's Rough Rider Award.

 He died in Las Vegas, Nevada, on March 14, 1990.